 Dr. Brian Nahed is a neurosurgeon who specializes in Brain Tumors (Glioblastoma, Gliomas, Meningiomas, Metastatic Brain Tumors) and Spinal Disorders.
 He is Assistant Professor in the Department of Neurosurgery and Pappas Center for Neurooncology.

 BiographyDr.
 Brian Nahed is a neurosurgeon who specializes in brain tumors (glioblastoma, gliomas (low grade and high grade gliomas), metastatic brain tumors, and meningiomas) as well as Spinal Disorders.

 Born in New York, Dr. Nahed attended UCLA where he majored in Neuroscience, graduating Phi Beta Kappa.
 He attended the Yale School of Medicine where he was awarded the Doris Duke Clinical Research Fellowship.
 Dr. Nahed completed his internship and neurosurgery residency at the Massachusetts General Hospital.
 Dr. Nahed completed a postdoctoral fellowship with Drs.
 Daniel Haber and Shyamala Maheswaran at the MGH Cancer Center.

 Dr. Brian Nahed joined the MGH Department of Neurosurgery and Brain Tumor Center in 2011.
-He is an assistant professor and teaching faculty member of Harvard Medical School.
-Dr. Brian Nahed's research focuses on developing a blood based test to diagnose and monitor brain tumors.
+As an assistant professor and teaching faculty member of Harvard Medical School, Dr. Brian Nahed's research focuses on developing a blood based test to diagnose and monitor brain tumors.
 In collaboration with Drs.
 Haber, Maheswaran, and Stott, Dr. Nahed's recently published the first evidence of circulating tumor cells in the blood patients with glioblastoma.
 Dr. Nahed is actively enrolling patients into his translational clinical research study.

 Circulating Brain Tumor Cells